Tornado

 of further injury.
 Call for help.

-Watch out for fallen power lines or broken gas lines and report them
+- Watch out for fallen power lines or broken gas

 get the utilities turned off as quickly as possible, preventing further